Houqua (clipper)

 Houqua was an early clipper ship with an innovative hull design, built for A.A.
 Low & Brother in 1844.
 She sailed in the China trade.

 Name

-Houqua or named "in honor of the beloved Canton Hong merchant Houqua, who had died the year before, and with whom the Low brothers had traded with in China for many years".
+Houqua was named in honor of the Canton Hong merchant Houqua, a long-time trading partner of the Low brothers who had died the year before the ship's launching.

 Houqua, (also spelled Howqua or Hoqua), was the most prominent Hong merchant of the day.
 He "was to take her delivery in China as a warship on behalf of the Chinese government.
 However, upon arrival, she was found to be too small, and so she spent her career in merchant service for A.A.
 Low.

 Construction

 The Houqua design combined the practical experience of an experienced sea captain with the mathematical insights of a leading naval architect of the time, John W. Griffiths.

 In 1843, the A. A. Low & Bros. representative in Canton, William Low, and his pregnant wife Ann had been passengers on a very slow and frustrating trip home from Canton with Captain Nathaniel Palmer on Paul Jones.
 "To vent his frustration [Captain Nat] began carving a block of wood into the shape of what he thought the ideal hull of a Canton trader should look like, one that .. 'would outsail anything afloat' ...
 "He incorporated John W. Griffiths' ideas concerning a sharp concave bow with his own ideas of a fuller flat-bottomed hull."

 Upon arrival in New York, they approached A. A. Low & Bros. with the new design, which was further developed and built by David Brown of Brown & Bell shipyard.
 Captain Nathaniel Palmer "became an advisor to the Lows as a marine superintendent."